Back pain: Symptom

 When to see a doctor

 Most back pain gets better within a few weeks without treatment.
-If you're very uncomfortable, you can rest in bed for a day or two, but longer than that does more harm than good.
+Bed rest isn't recommended.
 Over-the-counter pain medications often help reduce back pain, as does the application of cold or heat to the painful area.

 Schedule an office visit